Foods | Cooking

 Hints & Tips

-You'll love this very rich and delicious fudge.
+You'll love this very rich and delicious Maple Nut Fudge!
 Canadians have known the secret of how wonderful maple fudge tastes for a long time, now everyone can experience it!

 Yields: 36 squares

 1 1/2 cups miniature marshmallows